Jamie Oliver: Restaurants

 In January 2017, chief executive Simon Blagden announced the closure of six restaurants in the UK affecting 120 jobs, at sites in Aberdeen, Cheltenham, Exeter, Royal Tunbridge Wells, and in London at Ludgate and Richmond.

 In January 2018, as part of an agreement with creditors to secure £71.5M of debt, JORG proposed to enter the UK company Jamie's Italian Ltd into a company voluntary arrangement, seeking rent reductions on eight outlets and closing a further 12 in Bath, Bristol, Bluewater, Chelmsford, Harrogate, Kingston, Milton Keynes, Reading, and St Albans, and Greenwich, Piccadilly and Threadneedle Street in London.
 As part of the agreement, court papers revealed that Jamie's Italian had debts of £71.5m, including £2.3 million in wages owed to staff; £30.2 million of overdrafts and loans; £41.3 million owed to landlords, HM Revenue and Customs, suppliers and other creditors; with £47 million of the debts covered by loans from HSBC Bank and Oliver's other companies.

 The group went into administration on 21 May 2019 with 22 of 25 restaurants closed and 1,000 jobs lost.
 Jamie's Italian restaurants and Jamie Oliver's Diner at Gatwick Airport continued operations until they were sold to catering company SSP Group.
 Jamie Oliver's Fifteen Cornwall at Watergate Bay, as well as 61 overseas locations and the catering services operated by Aramark in the U.S., are all operated by franchisees so they were unaffected.

-In January 2020, KPMG, the firm administrators, said that most of the £80 million Oliver's restaurant chain owed after its collapse in May 2019 will not be recovered.
+In January 2020, KPMG, the firm administrators, said that most of the £80 million the chain owed after its collapse will not be recovered.
 Hundreds of suppliers, as well as some town councils, will bear the brunt of the losses.
-In 2020, an employment tribunal ruled that Oliver's restaurants broke labour laws by failing to consult employees prior to making them redundant.
+In 2020, an employment tribunal ruled that Oliver's restaurants had broken labour laws by failing to consult employees prior to making them redundant.

-In November 2023, Oliver opened a new restaurant in London, his first since the collapse of his restaurant chain.
-Jamie Oliver Catherine Street was launched in partnership with Andrew Lloyd Webber’s LW Theatres at the Theatre Royal, Drury Lane.
-In March 2024, Oliver opened a restaurant in Serbia, Jamie's Italian Belgrade, his first in this part of Europe, located in the Belgrade Waterfront quarter.
+In November 2023, Oliver opened a new restaurant, Jamie Oliver Catherine Street, in London, his first since the collapse of Jamie's Italian.
+It was launched in partnership with Andrew Lloyd Webber's LW Theatres at the Theatre Royal, Drury Lane.
+In March 2024, Oliver opened a restaurant in Serbia, Jamie's Italian Belgrade, in the Belgrade Waterfront quarter.
+In March 2026, Oliver reopened Jamie's Italian in London, backed by the investors of the Italian chain Prezzo.